ijagberg/rational/README.md

 ## Features

-- Enable the `num-traits` feature to gain access to implementations of many of the traits defined in the `num-traits` crate for `Rationals`
+- `num-traits`: Enables implementations of many of the traits defined in the `num-traits` crate for `Rationals`